Project Mindset or Product Mindset?

 The result will be "operation succeeded (the project), but the patient died (the product)"

 The Product Mindset

-I rather focus on the actual product instead of the temporary project.
+I rather focus on the actual product instead of a temporary project.
 Products also tend to have a longer lifetime than projects.
 Compose fixed, steady teams.
 Focus on the outcome teams deliver instead of the output.
 Give teams the freedom and responsibility to think of a strategy they believe will result in the best product for our clients.
-Facilitate teams in setting up a process that supports them building these products.
+Facilitate teams in setting up a process that supports them in building these products.
 Stimulate teams to pull work instead of pushing it.
 This will result in a clear focus for the Development Team and offers the opportunity for a sustainable pace of continuous delivery.

 Using such a product mindset means measuring success with business metrics like user adoption and retention, and the revenue or cost savings generated per feature.
 This leads to less waste, more creativity, and more releases (from Scrum.org training material).

 Great Product Owners understand that although there is value in using a project approach, they prefer a product mindset and thereby:

 - Creating and representing the product strategy and vision;